RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 The value of a _VAR_SYMBOL_ which is "taken as a constant" is the _VAR_SYMBOL_ itself, otherwise the
 _VAR_SYMBOL: identifies a variable and its value may vary during execution.

-Accessing the value of a symbol which is not "taken as a constant" shall result in trace output, see nnn:
+Accessing the value of a symbol which is not "taken as a constant" shall result in trace output, see <!--TODO-->nnn:

 ```rexx <!--tracinglevel.rexx-->
 if #Tracing.#Level == 'I' then call #Trace Tag